Remuneration policy

 In 2020, Atria Plc’s Board of Directors decided on the long-term incentive program for management and key personnel for the period 2021-2023.
 The programme is principally the same as in 2018–2020.
 The purpose of the share-based incentive plan is to encourage Atria's management to acquire the company's shares and to increase the company's long-term value increase through its decisions and operations.

-The programme is based on incentives paid in shares and cash, and it is divided into three earnings periods of one year, with the first earning period beginning on 1 January 2021 and ending on 31 December 2021.
-The bonuses for 2021 will be paid in three equal instalments in 2022, 2023 and 2024, partly in the form of shares in the company and partly in cash.
+The programme is based on incentives paid in shares and cash, and it is divided into three earnings periods of one year, with the first earning period was 1 January 2021-31 December 2021 and the second earning perio 1 January 2022-31 December 2022.
+The bonuses, partly in the form of shares in the company and partly in cash, will be paid in three equal instalments during the following three years after the earning period.
 The cash sum is intended to cover the taxes and tax-like fees arising from the bonus.
 The potential reward of the plan is based on the company's earnings per share EPS (70%) and organic growth (30%).
-If a person's employment relationship ends before the payment of the bonus, the bonus will not usually be paid.
-There are no restrictions regarding the ownership of paid shares.
+If the person's employment or business relationship ends before the reward is paid, the reward may not be paid.There are no restrictions regarding the ownership of paid shares.

-The total paid salary for CEO during 2021 was EUR 769 791 and for deputy CEO EUR 408 217.
-The proportion of variable remuneration actually paid in 2021 was 27% for the CEO and 23% for the Deputy CEO of the total paid remuneration.
+The total paid salary for CEO during 2022 was EUR 874,030 and for deputy CEO EUR 449,227.
+The proportion of variable remuneration actually paid in 2022 was 35% for the CEO and 28% for the Deputy CEO of the total paid remuneration.

 The remuneration of Atria Plc’s management aims to promote the company’s long-term financial success and competitiveness and the favorable development of shareholder value.
 The bonus scheme for the management consists of a fixed monthly salary, merit pay and pension benefits.
 The company has a share incentive plan since 1 January 2018 and it has been renewed for the following three-year period from the beginning of 2021.